zorp-corp/mnist-hoon/README.md

 [website](https://web.archive.org/web/20230201163719/https://yann.lecun.com/exdb/mnist/).
 We achieved an error rate of 2% for both quantized and unquantized models.

 The model was trained in Google Collab using pytorch.
 The script used to pretrain the model can be found in `urth/mnist.ipynb`.
 The notebook walks you through the process of pretraining the model, calculating scaling factors, quantizing the weights, and exporting the weights.
-The script I used to preprocess theMNIST images before copying them over to urbit is in `process-normalize.py`.
+The script I used to preprocess the MNIST images before copying them over to urbit is in `process-normalize.py`.

 Although inference is done in int8, the format of the array elements are float32 clipped to int8 range [-127, 127].
 This is purely for convenience.
 In real int8 inference, all of the array elements would be int8, while the bias would be int32.
 This